-The Board Corporate Governance Committee (a Committee comprised of only Non- Executive Directors) makes recommendations to the Board on all matters relating to Directors' remuneration.
+The Board Corporate Governance Committee (a Committee comprised of only Non-Executive Directors) makes recommendations to the Board on all matters relating to Directors' remuneration.
 The Executive Directors are not involved in decisions on their own remuneration.
 Please see the table below for the key elements of Executive Directors' remuneration arrangements:

-Remunerati on Element Objective Payment Mode Payment Details Base Pay: This fixed pay (guaranteed cash) is not dependent on performance.
+Remuneration Element Objective Payment Mode Payment Details Base Pay: This is a fixed pay (guaranteed cash) which is not dependent on performance.
 It comprises basic salary and all cash allowances paid to the Executive Director.
-Base Pay To attract and retain talent in a competitive market Monthly / Quarterly / Reviewed every 2 years and changes made on need basis and market findings.
-Annually Salaries for all roles are determined with reference to applicable relevant market practices Remunerati on Element Objective Payment Mode Payment Details Performance Ince entives: This represents the pay-at-risk i.e. pay indicators. contingent on the achievement of agreed key performance Performance Incentive To motivate and reward the delivery of annual goals at the Bank and individual levels • Annually Performance incentives are awarded based on the performance of the Bank and individual directors Rewards contribution to the long-term performance of the Bank Executive Directors' annual performance incentives are evaluated against the performance metrics defined in his/her approved individual balanced scorecard/KPIs Benefits and Perquisites: These are the non-monetary compensation provided to the Executive Director, such as official car, club and professional membership subscription.
-Benefits & Perquisites Reflect market value of individuals and their role within the Bank Actual items are provided or the cash equivalent for one year is given.
-Review periodically in line with contract of employment
+Base Pay • To attract and retain talent in a competitive market • Monthly Reviewed every 2 years and changes made on need basis and market findings.
+Salaries for all roles are determined with reference to applicable relevant market practices Remuneration Element Objective Payment Mode Payment Details Performance Incent performance indical the pay-at-risk i.e. pay contingent on the achievement of agreed key Performance Incentive • To motivate and reward the delivery of annual goals at the Bank and individual levels • Annually • Performance incentives are awarded based on the performance of the Bank and individual directors • Rewards contribution to the long-term performance of the Bank • Executive Directors' annual performance incentives are evaluated against the performance metrics defined in his/her approved individual balanced scorecard/KPIs Benefits and Perquisites: These are the non-monetary compensation provided to the Executive Director, such as official car, club and professional membership subscription.
+Benefits & Perquisites • Reflect market value of individuals and their role within the Bank • Actual items are provided or the cash equivalent for one year is given. • Review periodically in line with contract of employment

-^{}Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
-They do not necessarily refer to an increment or reduction in the value of thebenefits.
+\Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
+They do not necessarily refer to an increment or reduction in the value of the benefits.